vishwesh-D-kumar/vishwesh-d-kumar.github.io/_posts/2020-5-29-Making-a-blog-website!.md

 ---
 layout: post
-title: Setting this website up[Animations Inluded]!
+title: Setting this website up [Animations Included]!
 ---

 I made this website in under 2 hours , with no previous knowledge of javascript .
 I am outlining the steps for the same for all others , who all want a quick start!